Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Customizing bash

-- Special key strokes
+- Using special key strokes

-- Using the pager
+- Utilizing the pager

 - Setting a default text editor